Tuesday July 6 @ 8:30 pm – 10:30 pm

 - All are welcomed to tell the stories they have come to know of these stars.

-- Bring your own water and snacks and none will be available or passed around.
+- Bring your own water and snacks – though we won’t be passing snacks.

 From the dawn of humanity, peoples worldwide have watched the movement of the heavens, embedded their stories and wisdom in the star configurations, and engaged the cosmic mystery by sitting beneath the canopy of the night sky and watching the drama unfold, much like people sit around a television screen do now – except these stars do not win Oscars; these stars emanate something that evokes an ancient and timeless presence.